DoroMartoski/SFAdvancedAdmin/ADM211 - Cloud Applications 11%.md

 * Transfer chat to another agent, see what customer is typing before they hit send(**sneek peek**), standardized response(**quick text**), route chat request to another agent after a certain number of seconds or if not accepted by first agent(**push timeout**), **customer timeout**(end chat with or without warning), decline reasons so that agents can select a reason for declining a chat, **visitor blocking** to block a customer spamming or violating terms of service.
 * Can provide customer **queue position** which Displays the customer’s place in line while they wait for an agent, **fill in pre-chat fields** if known, allow **file transfers**, **proactive chat invitations**

+### Omni-Channel
+* lets you apply consistent business practices to incoming work items, regardless of the channel
+* routes cases, leads, web chats, custom objects, and more to agents.
+Types of routing include
+ * **Queue based routing**: Admin assigns agents to a queue typically representing a skill.
+Omni-channel then assigns work items to an agent who is a member of that queue.
+Best for smaller orgs with limited products.
+  * configure to size and priority.
+Routing config determines how Omni channel routes work to agents.
+  * choose whether to push work to agents who are Least Active or Most Available.
+If you select Least Active, then Omni-Channel routes incoming work items to the agent with the least amount of open work.
+If you select Most Available, then Omni-Channel routes incoming work items to the agent with the greatest difference between work item capacity and open work items.
+  * Agent capacity looks at the number and types of work items that are assigned to an agent, and at the agent’s overall bandwidth.
+You give each type of work—a case, a chat, and so on—a unit of capacity that represents how much agent bandwidth it takes up.
+And you give the agent a total capacity that indicates when the agent is working at 100% of capacity.

+ * **skills based routing**: Admin assigns skills to agents and required skills to work item types. **Omni-channel** matches work items to agents who posses all the required skills.
+Best for larger orgs with many agents, products with complex skill sets and support customers in many countries and multiple languages.
+ * **External routing:** you use a 3rd party routing of your choice to route work items through Omni-channel to agents via Salesforce Service Console.
+API integration is required.
+Best for orgs that want to keep their non SF routing implementation.